dmiller/clojure-clr-next/_posts/2025-02-20-AOT-compilation-issues.md

 (def f (fn* [x] (inc x)))
 ```

 The evaluation process for the `fn*` sub-form results in the creation of a type -- let's call it `My.F` -- that implements the `IFn` interface.
-It will have an implement of `IFn.invoke(arg1)` that increments its argument by one.
+It will have an implementation of `IFn.invoke(arg1)` that returns its argument increased by one.

 Ultimately, we then evaluate the `def` form.
 This results in: